breqwatr/breqwatr-deployment-tool/docs/openstack-kolla-inventory.md

 This is a standard [INI-format](https://en.wikipedia.org/wiki/INI_file) Ansible [inventory file](https://docs.ansible.com/ansible/2.3/intro_inventory.html).
-While helpful, it isn't necessary to befamiliar with Ansible to edit the inventory file.
+While helpful, it isn't necessary to be familiar with Ansible to edit the inventory file.

 OpenStack roles are represented as follows: